2i2c-org/2i2c-hubs-image/README.md

 # 2i2c-hubs-image

+>[!warning]
+> This repo is now archived.
+There is no longer a centrally maintained 2i2c image, and each 2i2c hub administrator maintains their own hub images.

 This is the default image used by the 2i2c community hubs deployed from https://github.com/2i2c-org/infrastructure.

 It was built using a template repository for creating dedicated user images for our hubs.